odoo/documentation/website/seo.rst

 -  **my-great-product** = by default, this is the slugified title of the product this page refers to.
 But you can customize it for SEO purposes.
-A product named “Pain carré” will be slugified to "pain-carre".
+A product named "Pain carré" will be slugified to "pain-carre".
 Depending on the namespace, this could be different objects (blog post, page title, forum post, forum comment, product category, etc)